nodemailer/nodemailer-web/content/message/alternatives.md

 toc = true
 next = "/next/path"
 prev = "/prev/path"
-weight = 5
+weight = 12

 +++

 In addition to text and HTML, any kind of data can be inserted as an alternative content of the main body - for example a word processing document with the same text as in the HTML field.
-It is the job of the e-mail client to select and show the best fitting alternative to the reader.
+It is the job of the email client to select and show the best fitting alternative to the reader.
 Usually this field is used for calendar events and such.

 {{% notice tip %}}
 If you want to use a calendar event as the alternative, the consider using the **icalEvent** option instead.
 See details [here](/message/calendar-events/).